OpenAngelArena/oaa/docs/tourney/job_descriptions.md

 ### Requirements

-Needs to be an OAA dev or have previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+OAA dev or previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+Multi-lingual experience is a plus.

 ### Duties

-- Creating channels, roles,
+- Creating and modifying channels, roles, permissions

+- Inviting, kicking, and banning

 ## Moderator

-# Players

-Official Teams

-Pickup Teams

-Pickup Players
+### Requirements

+OAA dev or previous experience as Coordinator/Admin/Mod for a DOTA or OAA tournament.
+Multi-lingual experience is a plus.

+### Duties

+- Communicating with players and tournament staff.

 [0]: README.md